University of Warwick, Coventry, UK

 I initiated a series of talks on non-Western philosophy together with the MAP Chapter Warwick.The first talk was by Dr Chris Bartley from the University of Liverpool on Indian Philosophy.

-Workshop on leisure with dignity, University of Warwick, 2016
+Workshop on leisure with dignity in late capitalism, University of Warwick, 2016

 Workshop on Burnout-Syndrome , Free University of Bolzano, 2010